mcstone/mcstone.github.io/old/CV.md

 1978-1980 Member of the Programming Staff

 ## University engagements

+2022-present University of Washington, adjunct professor, working primarily with the Interactive Data Lab (Jeff Heer, Leilani Battle), but also with CREATE (Jen Mankoff).

 2006-2014 Simon Fraser University, School of Interactive Arts and Sciences Adjunct Professor, worked on research projects with Lyn Bartram, John Dill, Brian Fisher and their students.